 Tips for Eating or Cooking

-When you are replacing table sugar with maple syrup in baked goods, use the same amount of maple syrup.
+When you are replacing table sugar with maple syrup in baked goods, use the same amount of the syrup.
 You will also need to reduce the amount of liquid in the recipe by about a half-cup.

-Try these Delicious Treats
+Try these Delicious Maple Syrup Treats

 Yummy Homemade Maple Glazed Pecans – This is candy, so we want to just eat a few.
 The good news is that it uses a small amount of maple syrup instead of lots of sugar.